khansaad1275/termux-helper/README.md

 - **Easy Installation**: Installing Termux Helper is a breeze.
 Just follow the simple installation command provided below, and you'll be up and running in no time.

+- **Custom Search**: Use the Custom Search feature to find best tools qickly.

+- **Easy Update**: Updating Termux Helper and getting new features is as easy as selecting an option.

 ## Installation

 To install Termux Helper, follow these steps: